darkwrat/memccli/README.md

 Process exit code is `0` on success.

+Process exit code less than `EX__BASE` is a libmemcached return code for the requested operation, substracted from `EX__BASE`.

+Process exit code above `EX__BASE` means an internal error and guarantees that memcached state is untouched.

 When `-k` is provided and `-v` is not provided - executes GET.
 Returned value is written to stdout.

 When both `-k` and `-v` are provided - executes SET.